1. What is SUP?

 6. Where can I get further lessons?

 There are SUP schools located all around Melbourne and Geelong as well as select schools in regional areas.
-Check out the list of schools here.
+Here are a list of affiliated SUP Schools in Victoria:

 7. How will I know if the weather is suitable to SUP?